jloffler/product-landing-page-fcc/README.md

   - this should really be done with JS, then the menu can be closed upon clicking a link, etc
 - anchor link to specific page elements
 - change svg image color in a text editor
+- tip of the iceberg for accessibility and screen readers
+  - aria
 -

 ### References